Yale-BIM/f21-assignments/assignment-3/README.md

 1. Copy your virtual_camera.py script into a new script called `fancy_virtual_camera.py`.
 The new script should be located within the `shutter_lookat/scripts` directory.

-2. Edit the name of your new node (e.g., in the `rospy.init_node()` function) and any other relevant documentation in your code to indicate that the program implements a fancier virtual camera for Shutter.
+2. Change the name of the new node (e.g., in the `rospy.init_node()` function) to `fancy_virtual_camera` and edit any other relevant documentation in your code to indicate that the program implements a fancier virtual camera for Shutter.

 Follow the questions/tasks below to modify the new node's `draw_image()` function to output a better image